jerseycheese/BootHillGM/Docs/UserStories.md

   - Ensure the items are non-combat and relatively inexpensive
   - Confirm that the items are displayed correctly in the character's inventory **Status:** Not yet implemented.

+- [x] As a developer, I want to use a dispatch function for state updates so that I can manage game state more efficiently and consistently.
+  **Test Plan:**
+  - Verify that all state updates use the dispatch function
+  - Check that different types of state updates (character, inventory, etc.) work correctly
+  - Ensure that the state remains consistent across different components **Status:** Implemented.
+The game session now uses a dispatch function for state updates.

 ## Post-MVP Features